Pekka Rautakallio

 Pekka Olavi "Rocky" Rautakallio (born July 25, 1953) is a Finnish former professional ice hockey defenceman and coach.
-He played 14 seasons of elite hockey in the SM-sarja and SM-liiga between 1968 and 1987 for Ässät and HIFK Helsinki, during which he was a five-time Finnish All-Star.
+He played 14 seasons in Finland's SM-sarja and SM-liiga between 1968 and 1987 for Ässät and HIFK Helsinki, during which he was a five-time Finnish All-Star.
 Rautakallio was a member of Ässät's championship team that won the Kanada-malja in 1978.
 He was named the best defenceman of the SM-liiga in 1978, 1979 and 1986; the league later named the award the Pekka Rautakallio trophy in his honour.
 Internationally, Rautakallio played with the Finnish national team in seven World Championships and two Canada Cup tournaments.

 Rautakallio played North American professional hockey on two occasions.
 He spent two years with the Phoenix Roadrunners of the World Hockey Association (WHA) between 1975 and 1977.
 He returned in 1979 to join the Atlanta Flames of the National Hockey League (NHL) for one season before relocating to Canada with the franchise and playing two more with the Calgary Flames.
 Rautakallio played in the 1982 NHL All-Star Game, making him the first Finnish player in league history to appear in the game.
 He retired in 1989 after playing the final two seasons of his career with SC Rapperswil-Jona of the Swiss second division, after which he turned to coaching.
 Rautakallio has coached in Switzerland, Finland, and most recently Latvia with Dinamo Riga of the Kontinental Hockey League (KHL).